 EPT Clean Oil’s phosphate ester fluid maintenance and testing program measures the hidden contamination that accumulates in most EHC systems.
 While water, acid and particulate testing is routinely performed, EPT Clean Oil also measures the dissolved breakdown products that are responsible for varnishing, servo valve sticking, low resistivity and high rates of fluid breakdown.
 Our EHC fluid testing program precisely measures contamination levels to identify problem areas and to track fluid cleaning progress.

 Remove the contamination that is responsible for mechanical issues

 ICB™ filters, a specialized ion exchange product developed by EPT Clean Oil, are used to remove acids as well as the dissolved contaminants that are responsible for servo valve sticking.
-The ability to remove this contamination using ICB™ filters is a game changer for phosphate ester based EHC fluid maintenance, significantly improving servo valve operation.
+The ability to remove this contamination using ICB™ filters is a game changer for phosphate ester fluid maintenance, significantly improving servo valve operation.

 Remove water and prevent atmospheric contamination

 Water is the most damaging contaminant found in ester-based hydraulic and lubricating systems.
 Oil and water don’t mix and water does not possess the lubricating or hydraulic properties required to keep systems operating.
 Moreover, water actually reacts with phosphate esters turning them into acid.
 The primary mode of water ingression in most applications is atmosphere itself.
 When the moisture content of the atmosphere is higher than the moisture content in the lubricant, the atmosphere provides an unlimited source of water.
 Our TMR™ N2 system can be used to remove existing water and, more importantly, to prevent additional water and other atmospheric contamination from entering the system.
 As an added benefit, this system also blankets the fluid reservoir with inert nitrogen gas, mitigating the risk of oxidative breakdown as well.